-Even the birds on the trees know that moving is tough.
-It is a stressful project that requires time, energy and commitment.
+Even the birds in the trees know that moving is tough.
+It is a stressful project that requires time, energy, and commitment.
 Depending on the specifics, a move can last between a day and weeks.
-But, once you have moved everything your new apartment, it is over.
+But, once you have moved everything to your new apartment, it is over.
 You can finally relax and enjoy your new life.
 Well, hold on a minute.
 There are a couple of things you best get out of the way before you start discovering your new neighborhood.
 Here is an ultimate move-in checklist to help you start your new life without any issues.

 Check your stuff

 Once you have transported all of your possessions, you need to make sure that they arrived in good condition.
 Sure, it will take some time to unpack and check everything thoroughly.
 But, a quick scan can give you vital information, especially if you have to use your insurance or other paperwork that the mover provided.

 No matter how good your furniture movers NJ were, accidents and mishaps happen.
 That is why you have insurance.
 Once you get to your new apartment be sure to check if the furniture is damaged in any way.
 Some scratches can be easily fixed and do not need for you to get insurance involved.
 But, if there are is there is any bigger damage, you need to deal with it as soon as possible.

 The moment you see the issue, take a picture of it.
 It is not uncommon for moving companies to try and avoid paying for your insurance by saying that the damage on your furniture was done after the move.
 That is why you need to waste no time and start the process immediately.
 The longer you wait for the less chance there is that you will get your insurance money.